-The Student Handbook answers questions students often ask when they start at AAU, such as where resources are located and the people who are ready and willing to help you be successful at AAU.
+The Student Handbook answers questions students often ask when they start at AAU, such as where resources are located and how to contact the people who are ready and willing to help you be successful at AAU.

-It has information about the campus, Wi-Fi, Academic Calendar, an overview of services at AAU, and a list of answers to questions you will most likely ask during your studies.
+This handbook has information about the campus, Wi-Fi, Academic Calendar, an overview of services at AAU, and a list of answers to questions you will most likely ask during your studies.
 The second part consists of campus guidelines and safety instructions.
 We attached a contact list, too.

 Please keep in mind that the Student Handbook does not contain the complete list of rules and regulations; the full set of AAU rules - the Academic Codex, Policies, and Regulations, is available electronically on the website and the AAU intranet (AAUnet).

-You can access all from the 'For Current Students' section of the www.aauni.edu website.
+You can access all important resources from the 'Current Students' section at www.aauni.edu.